tpluscode/tpluscode.github.io/source/_posts/2016-02-27-rest-misconceptions-2.markdown

       // ...
     },
     "in_reply_to_screen_name": null,
-    "source": "<a href="//sites.google.com/site/yorufukurou/%5C%22" rel="\"nofollow\"">YoruFukurou</a>",
     "in_reply_to_status_id": null
   }
 ]
 ```

 I've removed some of the nested objects for brevity.
 Do notice the `id`, `in_reply_to_status_id` and `in_reply_to_user_id`
 properties in the two tweets.
-The latter two are null in the sample representation but both are simple numeric values.
+The latter two are null in the sample representation but both would be simple numeric values.
 Having retrieved such response for a GET, **the client has no way to proceed to the next state!**

 ## The problem: Out-of-band information